 "This is a transformative event for our school," Principal Valerie Royaltey-Quandt told the crowd of students, staff and community members on Wednesday.

-Among the attendees on Wednesday were Greene's brother, grandson, colleagues, friends; representatives from organizations including 100 Black Men of Silicon Valley, the California Alliance of African American Educators and the Frank Greene Scholars Program; and Palo Alto school board members.
+Among the attendees on Wednesday were Greene's brother, grandson, colleagues, friends; representatives from organizations including 100 Black Men of Silicon Valley, the California Alliance of African American Educators and the Frank Greene Scholars Program; and Palo Alto Unified Board of Education members.

 Greene "believed in the future leaders of our country and beyond — I think that's who sits in this room," said Thought Leadership Lab CEO Denise Brosseau, who worked with Greene.

 Greene's brother Arthur, who cut a green ribbon on Wednesday to officially dedicate a plaque in his older brother's honor, told the Weekly that the renaming is a "profound honor."

 Education was highly valued in their family, especially by their father, who would have been "immensely proud" of his brother, who died suddenly in 2009.